Rojina99/Rojina99.github.io/_posts/2019-01-02-activation_function.md

    The value of this function ranges from 0 to 1 and it can be represented in the figure as:

    <img src="{{ site.url }}{{ site.baseurl }}/images/actv/sigmoid.png" alt="Sigmoid activation function">

+   The sigmoid activation function is usually used for binary classification problem where output is predicted as false(0) if the value is less than 0.5 else predicted true(1).

  2. Tanh Activation function: